zavolanlab/TECtool/README.md

 ## INSTALLATION

 **TECtool uses genome sequence, annotation and RNA-seq data.
-Therefore, ~10 GB of disk space are needed for installation and testing.**
+Therefore, ~10 GB of disk space are needed for installation and testing.
+The installation should take about 5 to 10 minutes.**

 TECtool as of version 0.2 is written in Python 3.
 Current instructions are written for Python 3 ONLY (>=3.4 should work, but extensively tested with Python 3.6).
 Installation with Python 2 will not work.
 The recommended way to install TECtool is via the conda package manager, because it can install non Python dependencies (for example bedtools).